A characterization of pseudo-Anosov mapping classes via tropical cluster transformations: Definition of sign stability

-\begin{ex} Here are some simple examples of mutation loops obtained from mapping classes with reflections. \begin{enumerate} \item Let $\Sigma$ be an annulus with one special point on each boundary component.
+\begin{ex} Let $\Sigma$ be an annulus with one special point on each boundary component.
 Let $C$ be a simple closed curve whose homotopy class generates $\pi_1(\Sigma) \cong \bZ$, and $T_C \in MC(\Sigma)$ the (right-hand) Dehn twist along $C$.
 Choose a labeled triangulation $(\tri,\ell)$ as shown in the top left of \cref{fig:example_Dehn}.
-Here $I(\Sigma)=\{1,2,3,4\}$ and $I_\uf(\Sigma)=\{1,2\}$.
-Then one can see from the figure that the mutation loop $T_C=i_\Sigma(T_C) \in \Gamma_\Sigma$ is represented by the path
+Here $I(\Sigma)=\{1,2\}$.
+Then one can see from the figure that the path

-\item Here is an example of a reflection.
-Let $\Sigma$ be a once-punctured disk with two special points on the boundary.
-Let $p$ denote the central puncture, and $\tau_p \in \Gamma_\Sigma$ be the reflection corresponding to the sign $\varsigma_p=-$.
-Choose a labeled tagged triangulation $(\tri,\varsigma_\tri,\ell)$ (which comes from a labeled ideal triangulation) as shown in the top-left of \cref{fig:example_reflection}.
-Then one can see from the figure that the mutation loop $\tau_p$ is represented by the path

-Here recall the equivalence relation on the labeled signed triangulations.
-We could also adopt $(\tri',\varsigma_{\tri'},\ell')$ as the initial triangulation: in that case $\tau_p$ is represented by the single transposition $(1\ 2)$. \end{enumerate}